library(dplyr)

 yield | yield (bushels per acre) |

-Look at the structure of the data, class of block, nitrogen, management and variety should be a character/factor and yield should be numeric.
+Before analyzing the data let’s do some preliminary data quality checks.
+We will start with evaluation of the structure of the data where class of block, nitrogen, management and variety should be a character/factor and yield should be numeric.

 str(rice)